Ball-up

 A ball-up (pl. ball-ups) in Australian rules football is the method by which the field umpire restarts play at a neutral contest after a stoppage within the field of play.
-It involves the throwing or bouncing of the ball up between two players, known as rucks, who then attempt to win possession for their teams.
+It involves throwing the ball up between two players, known as rucks, who then attempt to win possession for their teams.

 A related type of contest, the boundary throw-in, occurs to restart play after the ball has gone out of bounds.
 It is governed by similar rules, although is not itself known as a ball-up.

 Ball-ups have been part of the Laws of the Game since 1872.
-Ball-ups are the equivalent of a jump ball, faceoff or dropped-ball from other team sports.
+Ball-ups are the equivalent of a jump ball, faceoff or dropped ball from other team sports.

 Execution

-There are two means of executing a ball-up: a throw or a bounce.
-For a throw, the field umpire throws the ball vertically upwards.
-For a bounce, the umpire throws the ball firmly on the ground such that it bounces several metres up into the air approximately, although not always perfectly, vertically.

-In both cases, the ball is then contested by the teams' ruckmen, which is known as a ruck contest.
+To execute a ball-up, the field field umpire throws the ball vertically upwards.
+The ball is then contested by the teams' ruckmen, this is known as a ruck contest.
 Generally, the ruckmen try to jump and tap the ball down to one of the team's rovers.
-To that end, the height to which the ball is thrown or bounced needs to be at least above the outstretched arms of the teams' ruckmen; ruckmen may also try to take clean possession of the ball, or allow it to fall to ground and become a ground contest.
+To that end, the height to which the ball is thrown needs to be at least above the outstretched arms of the teams' ruckmen; ruckmen may also try to take clean possession of the ball, or allow it to fall to ground and become a ground contest.
 The ruck is one of the most specialised positions in an Australian rules football team, and is usually one of the tallest players or players with the highest vertical leap on the team.

-Under modern rules, in place since 2013, almost all ball-ups are executed by throw, with only the ball-ups in the centre of the ground at the start of each quarter and after each goal is scored executed by bounce – this type of ball-up known as a centre bounce.
-An umpire may also elect to throw instead of bounce if soft or wet ground conditions preclude bouncing; prior to 2013, soft ground condition was generally the only reason for throwing the ball, with the bounce standard at all ball-ups.

 Rules

-A centre bounce (or centre throw) is staged at the beginning of each quarter and after each goal.
+A centre ball-up is staged at the beginning of each quarter and after each goal.
 A general ball-up is staged after all other neutral stoppages in play, with the exception of after the ball goes out of bounds, which is restarted by a boundary throw-in.
-The rules governing a centre bounce differ from those of a general ball-up.
+The rules governing a centre ball-up differ from those of a general ball-up.